Acrylic Rise & Fall Pendant Lamp

 The rise & fall mechanism was made by an unknown Italian company.
 Only the words brevettato (patented) and – regolazione portata + (adjustable system with a screw from – to +).
 Completely different build than the plastic rise & fall mechanism’s from the famous Rolly company, also from Italy.

-Martinelli Luce from Italy, Lyktan from Sweden, Gepo (floor lamp below) from The Netherlands.
 In the UK it was Lumitron who produced comparable lamps designed by Robert Welch.
-Harvey Guzzini produced a table lamp.
+The Italian Harvey Guzzini produced a table lamp.
+Hustadt-Leuchten from Germany produced an arc floor lamp.
 Many other companies made variations of this pendant lamp and floor lamp.

-Also Yki Nummi (1925-1984) designed a similar lamp in 1959.
+Yki Nummi (1925-1984) designed his pendant lamp in 1959.
 It was named Kuplat and was produced by Sanka Oy, today in production by Innolux.